parmentelat/r2lab-obsolete/r2lab.inria.fr/markdown/status.md

 Below is the ground plan layout of the anechoic room which provides thirty-seven wireless nodes distributed in a **≈ 90m<sup>2</sup>** room.

-The nodes are arranged in a grid with ≈1.0m (vertical) and ≈1.15m (horizontal) of distance between them, except for the nodes 12, 16, 17, 20 and 23, 24, 27 which are the nodes surrounding the two columns of the room.
+The nodes are arranged in a grid with ≈1.0m (vertical) and ≈1.15m (horizontal) of distance between them, except for nodes 12, 16, 17, 20 and 23, 24, 27 which are the ones surrounding close to the two columns in the room.

 <a name="accurate-layout">
 <center>